About the Journal

 - Research questions are clearly defined and appropriately answered.

-- Overall design of study is appropriate and adequate to answer the research question.
+- The overall design of the study is appropriate and adequate to answer the research question.

-- Methods are adequately described and main outcome measure clear.
+- Methods are adequately described and the main outcome measure clear.

 - Results are credible, well-presented, and answer the research question.